Yufni/mpg_linear_regression/README.md

 This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
 The dataset was used in the 1983 American Statistical Association Exposition.

-You can find my own variaton with consecutive ID added [here](https://gist.github.com/YufniCastro/dff968b38a5102606657de8760f67856).
+You can find my own variation with consecutive ID added [here](https://gist.github.com/YufniCastro/dff968b38a5102606657de8760f67856).

 The objective was to create a linear regression to predict the MPG(Miles Per Gallon) consumption.